Investors find refuge from second day of hefty losses in stock markets around the world

 other side of the coin from that."

 The US dollar index slipped 0.6 percent to 73.835.
-The euro was up 0.6 percent at $1.4410.For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The euro was up 0.6 percent at $1.4410.market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.